 3. Click on the Change your account type link under the user accounts window.

 4. Click on the Administrator option from the list of available options, and then click on the Change account type button.

 It will change your default or standard account into an administrator account.
-So now, hopefully, all the files and folders that were throwing you the Required Privilege is Not Held by the Client error should shut themselves up and let you do your work.
+So now, hopefully, all the files and folders that were throwing you the Required Privilege Is Not Held by the Client error should shut themselves up.
 If they still feel like chatting, move on to the next method and see if that silences them.

 Method 3: Allow Registry Modifications

 It is possible that the operating system on your PC does not adequately allow permissions to access/ modify all the Registry entries.
 Change security permissions through Registry Editor.